Eliminating radiative losses in long-range exciton transport: Introduction

 One particularly interesting quantum mechanical effect of relevance to quantum transport, and radiative recombination processes in particular, is collective light-matter coupling~\cite{OQS:orig-superradiance-Dicke, OQS:Dicke-model-review, Intro:collective-emission-IOP-book, QT:OptimalGeomSupertransferLH}; where wavefunction interference effects can lead to a non-uniform distribution of radiative loss rates for the delocalized excitonic eigenstates of the transport system, with certain states becoming more susceptible to radiative losses (so called `bright' states), and others exhibiting a reduction in radiative loss rate (`dark' states).
-Significant research interest has been devoted to the latter set of states, with a variety of proposals aiming to utilize these dark states in order to mitigate radiative losses and therefore improve transport performance~\cite{QT:bio-inspired-dark-state-Creatore, QT:chain-dark-state-photocell, QT:Plenio-PRX, QT:Rouse-strong-dark-state-dimers, SD-JCP-biased-chains, QT:dark-state-trapping-tradeoff, QT:Amir-photocell-prl}.
-Bright states, on the other hand, may offer advantages for faster conversion of photonic to electronic energy\cite{OQS:super-absorption-realisation, OQS:Will-GuideSlide, OQS:Rouse-quantum-battery}.
+Significant research interest has been devoted to the latter set of states, with a variety of proposals aiming to utilize these dark states in order to mitigate radiative losses and therefore improve transport performance.
+A number of these works have focused on dark state photocells in small systems~\cite{QT:bio-inspired-dark-state-Creatore, QT:Amir-photocell-prl, QT:chain-dark-state-photocell}, often assuming degenerate on-site energies throughout.
+Others have considered the effects of strong system-phonon couplings~\cite{QT:Rouse-strong-dark-state-dimers} or the competition between dark state protection and exciton delocalization~\cite{QT:dark-state-trapping-tradeoff}.
+More recently, larger systems have been investigated in the context of incoherent exciton diffusion across chains of biological light-harvesting complexes (with a flat on-site energy landscape)~\cite{QT:Plenio-PRX} and novel energetic landscapes have been shown to significantly enhance directed exciton transport through long chain-like systems with an intrinsic on-site energy gradient~\cite{SD-JCP-biased-chains}.
+Bright states~\cite{OQS:super-absorption-realisation}, on the other hand, may offer advantages for faster conversion of photonic to electronic energy~\cite{OQS:Will-GuideSlide, OQS:Rouse-quantum-battery}.

 The goal of any transport process is to achieve net energy flow from a point `A' to some spatially separated point `B'.
 Perhaps the simplest approach to achieving this goal is to introduce a net `downhill' energy gradient from A to B; therefore allowing thermal relaxation processes to mediate transport (similar `noise-assisted' processes also underlie the related phenomena of Environmentally-Assisted Quantum Transport~\cite{QT:OriginalENAQT, QT:Original-ish-ENAQT, QT:UniversalOriginENAQT, QT:ion-chain-ENAQT} and Vibration-Assisted Quantum Transport~\cite{QT:LovettVAET, OQS:OlayaCastroVAET, QT:Dubi-VAET-local-vs-global-phonons, QT:PhycobilsomeVAET, QT:TrappedIonVAET-PRX}).
 There are a variety of ways in which to introduce an energy gradient in nanoscale transport systems; e.g.~chemical substitution in molecular systems~\cite{QT:molecular-energy-grad}, local strain engineering in atomically thin 1D and 2D materials~\cite{QT:exciton-energy-grad1,QT:exciton-energy-grad2,QT:exciton-energy-grad3}, intrinsic electric fields within polar transition-metal-oxide heterostructures~\cite{QT:Electric-field-TMOs_1,QT:Electric-field-TMOs_2} and external electric fields applied to coupled quantum wells~\cite{QT:CQW-Energy-Gradient_1,QT:CQW-Energy-Gradient_2,QT:energy-grad-indirect-QD-excitons}.
 For simple proof of concept experiments, fine-grained control over energetic gradients, as well as other system parameters, can also be achieved with superconducting circuits~\cite{QT:super-cond-light-harv}.
 Furthermore, certain natural photosynthetic systems also feature an intrinsic energy gradient~\cite{QT:MomentInertia, QT:FMO-energy-grad, Intro:PhycobilisomeEnergyGrad-1, Intro:PhycobilisomeEnergyGrad-2}, and it has been suggested that this may be a key factor in determining transport efficiency~\cite{QT:Kassal-photosynth-energy-funnelling}.